-10.3.2 The National Planning Policy Framework (NPPF) (paragraph 97) emphasises that all communities are responsible for reducing emissions.
-Local plans should have a positive strategy to promote energy from renewable and low carbon sources, with policies designed to maximise the development of low carbon energy.
+10.3.2 The National Planning Policy Framework (NPPF) (paragraph 15197) emphasises that all communities are responsible for reducing emissions.
+Llocal plans should have a positive strategy to promote energy from renewable and low carbon sources, with policies designed to maximise the development of low carbon energy.
 The impact of wind generation projects on communities has been recognised by the Government.
-A Ministerial statement made on the 18th June 2015, makes it clear that suitable areas for wind energy development must be identified in local plans and such developments must have the support of local communities.
+A Ministerial statement made on the 18th June 2015, and the NPPF (paragraph 154, footnote 49) makes it clear that development involving wind turbines should not be considered acceptable unless it is in an area suitable areas for wind energy development must be identified in the development local plans, and any planning impacts identified by the affected community have been addressed and such the proposal developments must have has the support of the local communityies.